+We have a robust medical policy in place setting out school procedures for giving first aid and reporting injuries and accidents.
 Every member of staff receives regular safeguarding training.
 Along with all staff being trained there are a minimum of two members of staff who are Designated Safeguard Lead trained with overall responsibility for child protection in the school.
 At least one member of a recruiting panel will have complete the 'Safer Recruitment in Education' training course.
 A member of the Governing body, with overall responsibility for safeguarding has also undertaken Child Protection Liaison Officer training.
 All other governors are expected to undertake regular safeguarding training.
 School events such as Internet Safety Week, Bikeability and Anti Bullying Week promote self-awareness and safety outside of school around the community.
 'Worry Eaters' are used for recording pupils' concerns.
 These are used to begin a dialogue between adults and pupils when they feel unhappy and unable to discuss their concerns immediately.
 Godalming Junior School believes in celebrating success and rewarding expected behaviour.
 A set of simple school rules is known and understood by all staff and pupils.
 The school's expectations and procedures to achieve good behaviour are set out in the Behaviour and Restorative Policy.
 We regularly monitor attendance and take the necessary actions to prevent prolonged unauthorised absence.
 We celebrate high attendance both for individuals and for groups of pupils.
 The School Council give a voice to all pupils and has led a variety of projects aimed at improving the life of all pupils.
 It has driven change and promoted health and well-being across the school.
-The school has a trained ELSA (Emotional Literacy Support Assistant) who is able to offer a higher level of emotional 6 What specialist services and expertise are available at or accessed by the Godalming Junior School? support where needed.
+The school has a trained ELSA (Emotional Literacy Support Assistant) who is able to offer a higher level of emotional support where needed.
+6 What specialist services and expertise are available at or accessed by the Godalming Junior School?
 Our staff receive regular training and our teachers all hold qualified teacher status.
 We have a number of established relationships with professionals in health and social care and these are recorded on our provision map.
 These include Surrey Specialist Teaching and Inclusive Practice Service (STIPs), Outreach services from specialist providers including Gosden House and Freemantles, SaLT (Speech and Language Therapy Service), OT (Occupational Therapy), Educational Psychology (EP), Primary Mental Health Team (PMHT), CAMHS, SPOKE Neurodiversity Pathway and Sensory and Physical Support.
 The school's own robust procedures for identifying pupils' additional needs have broadened the partnerships available.
 Where a partnership does not currently exist, the school aim to identify and put in place appropriate support for pupils.
 All external partners we work with are vetted in terms of safeguarding and when buying in additional services we monitor the impact of any intervention against cost, to ensure a value for money service.
-7 What training are the staff supporting children and young people with SEND had or are having?
-Our SENCo, with specialist training and accreditation in this area, is a qualified teacher and member of senior leadership team.
+7 Update What training are the staff supporting children and young people with SEND had or are having? ed 28.9.22 KW Our SENDCo, with specialist training and accreditation in this area, is a qualified teacher and member of senior leadership team.
 We have trained staff within the school who are trained in ELSA (Emotional Literacy), ELKLAN (speech and language support), Innovative Autism and Mental Health Support.
 We aim to ensure that all staff working with learners who have SEND possess a working knowledge of the difficulty.
 Suitable training for staff will be provided where necessary.